hagan199/hagan199/README.md

 🔭 I’m currently working on self-improvement.
 🌱 I’m currently learning Full Stack Web Development.
 👨‍💻 All of my projects are available at https://hagan199.github.io/my-portfolio/.
-💬 Feel free to ask me about React, PHP, Laravel.
+💬 Feel free to ask me about React, PHP, or Laravel.
 📫 You can reach me at haganemmanuel23@gmail.com.
 ⚡ Fun fact: I am addicted to coffee and street food. 😊
 <br>